 - An optional summer bridging course for students who come without a strong computer science background.

-- Five required core courses, for a total of 20 credits.
+- Four required core courses for a total of 16 credits.
 Students may place out of one or more of the required core courses, but will still be required to complete the 30 credits required for the program.

-- Three electives selected from the area courses, for a total of 10 credits or more.
+- Three electives selected from the area courses or research, for a total of 10 credits or more.
 Some of the area courses have prerequisites that students must satisfy.
 Eight credits or more in one area would constitute a concentration, but a concentration is not required.

 A total of 30 credits are required to complete the program (without the bridging course) and many students will finish the program with more than 30 credits, depending on the elective area courses they select.